HoneyCombb-AI/HoneyCombAI-Frontend/plan.md

 ## 🎯 **ALL PHASES COMPLETE**

-**The Accountify CRM Audience Page is now fully functional, secure, and optimized!**
+**The HoneyComb CRM Audience Page is now fully functional, secure, and optimized!**

 ✅ **Security**: User data properly isolated and secure
 ✅ **Functionality**: All features working as intended